Info Header

 What would the lawsuit complain about?

-The lawsuit would complain that, among other things, your employer implemented a policy under which hourly employees were not paid for their meal periods, even though the employees did some work during those meal periods.
+The lawsuit would complain that, among other things, your employer implemented an automatic meal deduction policy under which hourly employees were not paid for their meal periods, even though the employees did some work during those meal periods.

 If the lawsuit is filed, the employees will request their unpaid overtime, as well as additional damages allowed by the law and your attorneys' fees.